tau-alma/rl-rock-capturing-cat365/README.md

 ## System Requirements

+The following configuration was used to develop and test the project:

 - Operating System: Ubuntu 22.04 (Linux)
 - CPU: Intel Xeon E5-1650 v2 @ 3.50GHz
 - GPU Model: NVIDIA GeForce RTX 4070